Staying ahead of viruses

 Virologist Wim van der Poel contributed to the characterisation of the coronavirus.
 This is necessary for the development of a vaccine.

 Early detection and dissection of viruses are gaining importance.
 Because of the rise in global travel, increased world population and urbanisation, diseases spread faster and further.
 Climate change is also a factor.
-Tropical mosquito species carrying dangerous diseases such as the West Nile virus can survive in temperate climates better as a result of global warming.
+Tropical mosquito species carrying dangerous diseases such as the essay titles about racial profiling can survive in temperate climates better as a result of global warming.
 Other factors are disruption of ecosystems, such as wild animal habitats, living too close to, hunting and eating wild animals.

 ‘In wild animals that normally do not come into contact with humans, the risk of unknown viruses being transferred is generally even higher,’ Van der Poel clarifies.
 That is precisely what happened on the wet market in Wuhan.
 ‘Various animal species suddenly came into contact with each other and with humans.
 They are often butchered on-site.
 The market is also very busy.
 All this increases the risk of a virus skipping to a new host.
 Hopefully, a global prohibition of such markets and the trade in exotic animals will be put in effect.’

 There is a global link between the health of humans, animals and their surroundings.
 We use the term ‘Global One Health’.
 This includes diseases that are transferable from animals to humans such as malaria and avian influenza and resistance to antibiotics in bacteria.’
 Van der Poel points out.
-Within Wageningen, there is a broad collaboration on the issue of “One Health”.
-At a national level, scientists join forces in the Netherlands Center for One Health (NCOH).
+Within Wageningen, there is a illegal immigration essay outline on the issue of “One Health”.
+At a national level, scientists join forces in the language.
 There is also a European research network, the European Joint Program for One Health (OHEJP).

 Wageningen is also involved in the Global One Health Research Partnership, which includes leading agricultural universities such as UC Davis in the United States, Nanjing University in China and Massey University in New Zealand.
 Van der Poel: ‘We share expertise on different issues, search for optimal detection methods and harmonise diagnostic processes.
 Thus, we prepare for rapid identification, characterisation and risk-assessment of new viruses.’